-LEA will review its child find and dissemination materials, discuss LEA Team Discussion Points, and complete the Data Collection Summary.

-LEA will send its written policy to BSE or make it available onsite for verification as directed by the Chairperson.
+3 Standards to Be Met / Procedures to Follow LEA Procedure LEA will review its Annual Public Notice and dissemination materials, discuss LEA Team Discussion Points, and complete the Data Collection Summary.
+LEA will send its Annual Public Notice to BSE or make it available onsite for verification as directed by the Chairperson.
 LEA will compile and have available for review documentation of its dissemination materials.

-BSE Procedure hai rperson will answer the following questions: a.
-Does the LEA have a current written policy for child find?
+Special Considerations BSE Procedure Chairperson will answer the following questions: a.
+Does the LEA have a current Annual Public Notice?
 YesNo b.
 Has the LEA adopted, and does it use, a public outreach awareness system to locate and identify all children thought to be eligible for special education within the LEA's jurisdiction?
 YesNoNA c.
-Does the LEA's public outreach awareness system include methods for reaching homeless children, wards of the state, children with disabilities attending private schools, and highly mobile children, including migrant children? d.
-YesNo Does the LEA conduct child find activities to inform the public of its special education services and programs and the manner in which to request them?
-YesNo e.
-Is written information published in the charter school or cyber charter school handbook and website?
-YesNo f.
-Does the LEA's child find effort include information regarding potential signs of developmental delays and other risk factors that could indicate disabilities?
+Does the LEA's public outreach awareness system include methods for reaching homeless children, wards of the state, children with disabilities attending private schools, and highly mobile children, including migrant children?
+YesNoNA d.
+Does the LEA conduct public awareness activities to inform the public of its special education services and programs and the manner in which to request them?
+YesNoNA e.
+Is written information regarding services and programs and how to request them published in the LEA Handbook and LEA website?YesNoNA f.
+Does the LEA's public awareness effort include information regarding potential signs of developmental delays and other risk factors that could indicate disabilities?
 YesNoNA g.
-Does the LEA provide child find information to parents throughout the LEA of child identification activities?
+Does the LEA provide Annual Public Notice to parents throughout the LEA of child identification activities?
 YesNoNA h.
-Is the child find_information published or announced in newspapers, electronic media, and other media with circulation adequate to notify parents throughout the LEA?
+Is the Annual Public Notice published or announced in newspapers, electronic media, and other media with circulation adequate to notify parents throughout the LEA?
 YesNoNA i.
-Does the child find activity inform parents of child identification activities and procedures followed to ensure confidentiality of information pertaining to students with disabilities?
-YesNoNA j.
-Does the written policy include child find activities sufficient to inform parents of children applying to or enrolled in the charter school or cyber charter school of available special education services and programs and how to request those services and programs?
-YesNo continued CONTINUED
+Does the Annual Public Notice inform parents of child identification activities and procedures followed to ensure confidentiality of information pertaining to students with disabilities?
+YesNoNA